-Robert Moraca joined NRF as vice president for loss prevention in 2014.
-Moraca is responsible for directing NRF’s loss prevention and asset protection research, initiatives and programs including NRF's annual loss prevention conference, the NRF Loss Prevention Advisory Council and the NRF Investigators' Network.
-He will also help lead the industry’s advocacy efforts around increasing the awareness of retail loss prevention issues including organized retail crime, “active shooter” incidents and disaster preparedness.
+Robert Moraca is NRF’s vice president for loss prevention and is the subject matter expert on retail criminality.
+Moraca is responsible for directing NRF’s loss prevention and asset protection research, initiatives and programs including NRF's annual loss prevention conference, NRF PROTECT, the NRF Loss Prevention Council, the NRF Investigators' Network and the Women in LP Community.
+He is also the industry’s leading retail advocate around increasing awareness of retail loss prevention issues including organized retail crime, “active shooter” incidents, disaster preparedness and recovery and agency partnerships.

-Most recently, Moraca was an adjunct professor of criminal justice and homeland security at Camden County College in Blackwood, N.J., where he currently serves on the College Security and Homeland Advisory Committee.
-Previously Moraca as a professional operations consultant in the Philadelphia region.
-In that role Moraca assisted the team responsible for large-scale security projects.
+Moraca was an adjunct professor of criminal justice and homeland security at Camden County College in Blackwood, N.J., where he served on the College Security and Homeland Advisory Committee.
+Previously Moraca was a professional security consultant in the Philadelphia region, where he helped coordinate large-scale security projects.

 Moraca has received multiple accolades, including the Distinguished Security Director of the Year Award from Access Control and Security Management Magazine in 2012, and he was named the top Energy Executive in the "Security 500" issue of Security Magazine in 2008.
 He is a former chairman of the investigations committee for the Oil and Gas Council of the American Society for Industrial Security and is currently chairman of the Citizens Crime Commission of the Delaware Valley.
-He holds a bachelor’s degree in criminal justice administration from Rowan University and a master’s degree in criminal justice administration and management from St. Joseph’s University.
+He holds a bachelor’s degree in criminal justice from Rowan University and a master’s degree in criminal justice/business administration from St. Joseph’s University in Philadelphia.